zixin448/tp/docs/UserGuide.md

 ---
 Greetings, TAs of NUS! camNUS is a **desktop app** for Teaching Assistants (TAs) to **manage their contacts.**

-**TAs can also add classes, assessments and can add their existing contacts as students, and manage them all in one place.**
+TAs can also add classes, assessments, and add their **existing contacts** as students. camNUS allows TAs to manage these components in one place.
+For example,they can track attendance, class participation and assessment marks of their class.

-It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+camNUS is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-<br/><br/>As of now, camNUS is designed for use with **one module only** and thus all the tutorial classes in camNUS belongs to one module and a student can only join one tutorial class.
+<br/><br/>As of now, camNUS is designed for use with **one module only** and thus all the tutorial classes in camNUS belongs to one module and **a student can only join one tutorial class**.

 * Table of Contents
 {:toc}